MundoAndino Home : Andes Argentina Guide at MundoAndino

 On 3 April 1905, five Italian immigrants gathered in the Plaza Solis, located in the heart of the La Boca neighborhood of Buenos Aires.

 Boca Juniors played in local leagues and the amateur second division until being promoted to the first division in 1913, when the division was expanded from six teams to 15.
 Boca were never relegated; they won six amateur championships .
-With the introduction of professionalism in Argentina, Boca won the first title in 1931.
+With the introduction of professional football in Argentina, Boca won the first title in 1931.

 First Match: April 21, 1905. vs. Mariano Moreno.